-Gaining too much weight during pregnancy can also make it difficult to lose the weight afterward.
+Gaining too much weight during pregnancy can also make it harder to lose the weight afterward.
 Women who gain the suggested weight during pregnancy tend to lose most of it once the baby is born and the rest in the months following the birth.

 Small changes in your diet will benefit both you and your baby through pregnancy and even after birth.

-Maximizing Nutrition Without Maximizing Calories TOP
+Maximizing Nutrition Without Maximizing Calories

 The approach to healthful eating during pregnancy is two-fold: You want to eat for an appropriate weight gain, but you also want to make sure you and your unborn baby get all the nutrients needed.
 Tips to help you do this include:

 - Make sure your diet is high in healthy foods with lots of nutrition.
 This includes plenty of vegetables, fruits, and whole grains.

 - Limit intake of foods high in sugar, saturated and trans fats (fried foods, whole dairy products, red meats).

 - Avoid foods that are high in calories and little nutrition (cookies, cakes, chips, and soda).